 Do’s and Don’ts: Visiting Your Student at UGA

-It’s a new world for our student, but also for you!
-Behind are the days of high school, of living under a single roof.
+It’s a new world for your student but also for you!
+Behind are high school days of living under a single roof.
 Your student is off and away, following their passion, pursuing a degree.
-Sure, you want to visit them on campus and (although they might not admit it) whey want to see you too.
-To help you navigate this tricky endeavor, the Parents’ Club put together a series of recommendations that are sure to make your trip to campus and time with our student much more enjoyable!
+Sure, you want to visit them on campus, and (although they might not admit it) they want to see you too.
+To help you navigate this tricky endeavor, the Parents’ Club put together a series of recommendations that will make your trip to campus and time with your student much more enjoyable!

 DO: